vulchivijay/simple-custom-dropdown/docs/USAGE-NEXT-ANGULAR.md

 ### Nested / multi-level lists

-`custom-dropdown` supports nested option trees via the `children` property.
+`simple-custom-dropdown` supports nested option trees via the `children` property.
 Keyboard navigation supports ArrowRight to open a child list and ArrowLeft to close it.

 Example options: